 MiniGames™ are a powerful tool in engaging your team while targeting a weakness or pursuing an opportunity within your company.
-As you may know, they have been proven to spark tremendous results.
+As you may know, they have been proven to drive company success.
 One component that can make or break the success of your MiniGames™ is the strength of your reward system.
 Here are the most essential elements of choosing the best rewards to motivate your teams for memorable and sustainable results.

 Let's talk rewards.
 First of all, when deciding on rewards, think low on dollars and high on fun.
-Rewards should be motivating and memorable.
-They should also reflect the effort and quality of the team’s performance.
+You can maximize the results of your MiniGames by choosing memorable and valuable rewards for your employees.
+The reward should reflect the effort and quality of the team’s performance.
 Plus, you’ll be amazed at how little your people will ask for.
 Here’s an example of how you might work through reward planning with your team:

 Say you end up with a pool that will provide everyone on the team $100 in rewards.
 How would you split that up between a small, a medium and a large reward?
 One permutation would be Small = $10; Medium = $20; Large = $70.
 Now you have a budget for the first 30 days of your MiniGame™, the second 30 days and the final 30 days, culminating in the largest reward.

 “But now what do I do?”
 Now you go back to our mantra: People support what they help create.
 Ask them what they want!